 When responding to this extract candidates should focus on the activity of philosophy.
 In the course of analysing and evaluating the ideas in the extract candidates should reflect on their own experience of doing philosophy, and should therefore make explicit comparisons/contrasts between their experience of studying the HL Philosophy course and what the extract is saying about doing philosophy.
-Candidates should make explicit reference to the ideas and arguments in the text in their response.
 [25]